openebs/community/VISION.md

 ### CNCF
 * OpenEBS is a [CNCF (Cloud Native Computing Foundation)](https://cncf.io) project.
-* The OpensEBS project is open source, and operations are governed by CNCF rules set up for CNCF projects.
+* The OpenEBS project is open source, and operations are governed by CNCF rules set up for CNCF projects.
 * The OpenEBS project adds ```domain-specific Governance```, ```Contribution``` and ```operating rules``` on **top of the CNCF rules**.
 We provide for exceptions from the CNCF rules if approved by CNCF Technical Oversight Committee (TOC).

 [![CNCF logo](/images/CNCF_member-silver-color.svg)](https://www.datacore.com/)
 DataCore, Inc is a CNCF Silver member.
-DataCore support's CNCF extensively and funds all OpenEBS CNCF events.
+DataCore supports CNCF extensively and funds all OpenEBS CNCF events.
 The project team is managed under the CNCF Storage Landscape and contributes to the CNCF CSI and TAG Storage project initiatives at the CNCF membership level that funding allows.
 OpenEBS proudly supports CNCF Cloud Native Community Groups initiatives.<BR>
 <BR>